CELEBRATING THE WINTER HUMAN-POWERED EXPERIENCE

 Funds raised at each Festival screening stay in the local community to support human-powered recreation and conservation efforts, winter education and avalanche/safety programs and to raise awareness of winter management issues.

-The 2019-20 Backcountry Film Festival will tour over 100 cities from November to May.
 Immerse yourself in a night of films that capture the spirit of winter.
 Adventure, environment and climate, youth outdoors, ski culture- you’ll find it all in this award winning lineup.

 Use password HUMANPOWER to submit.